cbgeo-archives/mpm3d-doc/input/input.md

 `x_i, y_i,z_i` correspond to the Cartesian coordinates of each node.

-The `ID` of each node from `0-NN` will be the order in which they written.eg:
+The `ID` of each node from `0-NN` will be the order in which they written, e.g.:

 ```